Bayesian variance change point detection with credible sets: Model for a single change in variance

-The model described here is closely related to a general approach for Bayesian detection of a single change point described by \cite{smi75}.
+The model described here is closely related to a general approach for Bayesian detection of a single change point described by Smith \cite{smi75}.
 A difference is that Smith models the variance to the left and right of $t_0$ as separate random variables.
 Here, we have a nested structure, with $s$ tilting a baseline (known) variance $\sigma^2$ to describe $\sigma_r^2$.
-This feature will be useful when extending the procedure to multiple change points.
+This feature is useful in the generalization to multiple change points.

 Throughout the section, the model assumes the existence of a change in the variance.
 This is standard in change point detection.
 However, it is natural to wonder what the posterior of $\bfgamma$ looks like if there is no such change.
-Our formulation includes a realistic description of the null model at any time instance: lacking evidence of a change, the posterior $s_i$ will concentrate at one for all $1\leq i \leq T$.
+Our formulation includes a realistic description of the null model at any time instance: lacking evidence of a change, the posterior $\tau_t$ will concentrate at one for all $1\leq t \leq T$.
 A consequence of such construction is that we empirically observe $\bfalpha$ is somewhat diffuse when there is no change point; see, for example, Figure~\ref{fig:example1} column (B).
-This is not the case in the traditional Bayesian setup, \textit{e.g.}, \cite{smi75}.
+This is not the case in the traditional Bayesian setup, see \cite{smi75}.
 Such observation will be crucial in discussing the extension to multiple change points.